sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * AZure calls Virtual Servers as Virtual Machines in AZure cloud
 * GCP calls Virtual Servers as Compute Cloud in GCP
 * Kubernetes calls Virtual Servers as Nods in Kubernetes cluster
+* We can NOT have container with out POD in Kubernetes.
+The container lives inside the POD
+* A POD can have multiple Containers.
+The Containers inside the POD share resources and Containers inside the POD can talk to each other using localhost / same host.
+* Pod is a collection of containers that can run on a host.
+This resource is created by clients and scheduled onto hosts
+* Each Node can have mulitple Pods, and each Pod can have multiple Containers
+* A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster

 # Features
 * Auto scaling --- can scale up / down the containers